1. Overview

 Enable the Notebooks API if it isn't already.

-Use the default options and then click Create.
+Accept the default options and click Create.

 5. Write training code